By Amanda Achin & Stephen Mahood

 Massachusetts educators and families have worked tirelessly over the summer to organize for a safe school year and while those at the top claim that they are merely looking out for the interests of our most marginalized students, educators have highlighted the hypocrisy in their words.

-While the district loves to highlight their supposed anti-racist values, Black and Brown communities in Boston with higher rates were already carrying out in-person learning giving them a higher rate of exposure.
-As of last Friday, the COVID19 rate in East Boston is 8.8%.
+While the district loves to highlight its supposed anti-racist values, Black and Brown communities in Boston with higher rates were already carrying out in-person learning giving them a higher rate of exposure.
+As of last Friday, the COVID-19 rate in East Boston is 8.8%.

 The Fight For Safe Schools Continues

 As the attacks have intensified, educators and families continue to respond with resistance.
 Boston Public School educators have been leading the fight for safe schools and have been building incredible power through conversations with families, collective action in the streets, mobilizing to school committee meetings and by hosting their own public community meetings which have drawn out hundreds.

 While those in power are calling all the shots now, it doesn’t have to be that way.
 With greater unity, organization, and collective action, educators, parents and students have the power to take back control of our schools and implement a truly safe plan that protects our educators, staff, and families.

 Editors’ note: As this article is being published, educators are organizing to make sure the City keeps its word.
 You can support them by calling Mayor Marty Walsh and BPS Superintendent Brenda Cassellius to let them know that you support BPS educators and families and demand they keep their word and stick to the contract they signed.